Corrections to the Black hole entropy from a Bose Einstein condensate: a semi-classical phenomenological approach: Conclusions and final remarks

 \section{Conclusions and final remarks}

 In this paper we continued the investigation present in \cite{23} with the purpose to obtain the well known logarithmic corrections of black hole entropy.
 This task is obtained by proposing a generalization of the ADM mass-energy $M$ of a black hole in terms of fluctuations motivated by possible Planckian effects.
 In fact, by inspection of (\ref{28}) or (\ref{1}), it is easy to see that logarithmic corrections are of the same magnitudo of the leading term $K_B\frac{A_h}{4L_P^2}$ only at Planckian scales.
 For an ordinary macroscopic black hole with $R\sim 10^3$ meters, we have that $K_B\frac{A_h}{4L_P^2}\sim 10^{74} K_B$, while $K_B \ln\left(\frac{A_h}{4L_P^2}\right)\sim 262K_B$.
 More generally, the ratio between the two aforementioned terms, after setting $R=\beta L_P$, looks like ${\beta}^2/(\ln(\pi {\beta}^2))$ and thus grows very quickly for $\beta>>1$.
-We also obtain that $S_{BH}(R=L_P)=2\pi K_B$, i.e. the entropy of a Planckian sphere is not vanishing and represents the smallest sphere we can consider in a non-commutative scenario.\\ Our approach is in some sense phenomenological since the generalization of $U$ including possible quantum effects is motivated by sound arguments of general relativity and quantum mechanics.
+We also obtain that $S_{BH}(R=L_P)=2\pi K_B$, i.e. the entropy of a Planckian sphere is not vanishing and represents the smallest sphere we can consider in a non-commutative scenario.\\ The generalization of ADM mass-energy has been also justified in terms of dimensional arguments and by an analogy with the Casimir effect.\\ Our approach is in some sense phenomenological since the generalization of $U$ including possible quantum effects is motivated by sound arguments of general relativity and quantum mechanics.
 As a result, we obtain, according to \cite{23}, a BEC of gravitons at $T_i=0$ but with the logarithmic corrections to black hole entropy.\\ As a final consideration we could generalize our treatment to a Kerr black hole with mass $M$ and angular parameter $a$ by using the same transformations used at the end of paper \cite{20}.
 This could be interesting for example to study a realistic situation with a rotating black hole surrounded by a galactic halo \cite{44} .
 This can be matter for further investigations.